All details subject to change.

 - Jenny S. Martinez, Richard E. Lang Professor of Law and Dean of Stanford Law School

-- Mark A. Lemley, Stanford Law School William H. Neukom Professor of Law and Director, Program in Law, Science & Technology
+- Mark A. Lemley, Stanford Law School William H. Neukom Professor of Law and Director, Program in Law, Science & Technology; Senior Fellow, Stanford Institute for Economic Policy Research; Affiliated Faculty, Stanford Symbolic Systems Program; Partner, Durie Tangri LLP

-- Michelle M. Mello, Stanford Law School Professor of Law and Professor of Health Policy
+- Michelle M. Mello, Stanford Law School Professor of Law and Stanford University School of Medicine Professor of Medicine, Center for Health Policy

-- Daniel E. Ho, Stanford Law School William Benjamin Scott and Luna M. Scott Professor of Law; Professor of Political Science; Senior Fellow, Stanford Institute for Economic and Policy Research; Associate Director, Stanford Institute for Human-Centered Artificial Intelligence (HAI); and Director of the Regulation, Evaluation, and Governance Lab (RegLab)
+- Daniel E. Ho, Stanford Law School William Benjamin Scott and Luna M. Scott Professor of Law; Professor of Political Science; Senior Fellow, Stanford Institute for Economic and Policy Research; Associate Director, Stanford Institute for Human-Centered Artificial Intelligence (HAI); Faculty Director of the Regulation, Evaluation, and Governance Lab (RegLab), Faculty Affiliate, Stanford Woods Institute for the Environment

 - David Freeman Engstrom, Stanford Law School LSVF Professor in Law and Co-Director, Deborah L. Rhode Center on the Legal Profession

-- Margaret Hagan, Stanford Law School Lecturer in Law and Executive Director, Legal Design Lab
+- Margaret Hagan, Stanford Law School Lecturer in Law and Executive Director, Legal Design Lab; Stanford Institute of Design Lecturer

 Tuesday, October 11: U.S. Law

-- Elizabeth A. Reese, Stanford Law School Assistant Professor of Law
+- Elizabeth Hidalgo Reese, Stanford Law School Assistant Professor of Law

 - Anne Joseph O’Connell, Stanford Law School Adelbert H. Sweet Professor of Law